SCONE Verification Notice

 Advanced VR: Source Code Modification

 SCONE is a research/educational code with a modular Fortran architecture.
-Adding weight windows, DXTRAN, exponential transform, or cell importance maps would require extending the collision operator, transport operator, or tally logic in the source code.
+Weight windows are supported via input.
+Adding DXTRAN, exponential transform, or cell importance maps would require extending the collision operator, transport operator, or tally logic in the source code.
 There is no input-deck hook for these features.
 If your application demands advanced variance reduction, consider using MCNP, SERPENT, or OpenMC, which support these techniques natively.